dmlc/wormhole/learn/factorization_machine/README.md

 }
 ```

-## Optimization
+## Learning algorithm

-In default, the objective function is solved by distributed asynchronous
+In default, the objective function is minimized by distributed asynchronous
-stochastic gradient descent
+stochastic gradient descent.

+## Build and Run

+First run `../../make/build_deps.sh` if you didn't run it before.
+Then
+`make`.
+(Only tested on linux with gcc >= 4.8).